MartOfTheNorth/Panacea_Lab/README.md

 >
 ```

--##If found error, check on the service IP address in pg_hba.conf.
+- ##If found error, check on the service IP address in pg_hba.conf.
 In Lab, we use "localhost".

 ```
 Error in rJava::.jcall(jdbcDriver, "Ljava/sql/Connection;", "connect",  :